 I think of surplus food as taunting me when I open the fridge door and look in.

-Hey sucker, you paid good money for me and in a few days time, if you don’t eat me, I’ll be gone along with your money.
+Hey idiot, you paid good money for me and in a few days time, if you don’t eat me, I’ll be gone along with your money.
 Ha-ha-ha-ha!

-When deciding what to eat, I make it a priority to use the fresh foods that are already sat in the fridge in abundance before buying or defrosting other stuff.
+When deciding what to eat, I make it a priority to use the fresh foods that are already sat in the fridge before buying or defrosting other stuff.
 Sometimes its good to run down stocks and clear the fridge completely.

 Reduce complexity (have less stuff in your fridge, part 2)